You may be eligible to claim back 25-75% of the vehicle’s purchase price if it was purchased between

 Skoda is a popular car in the UK, with many high mileage industries opting for the car manufacturer, such as taxi drivers and other company drivers.
 It is estimated that around 131,569 Skoda vehicles have been embroiled in the dieselgate scandal.

-After the out-of-court settlement, the Skoda Emissions claim is now closed.
+The Skoda Emissions claim is now closed.

 What was the Skoda Emissions Scandal?